Skip to content

 This section presents how to prepare a bootable SD card which boots up Linux OS.
 If you do not need Linux, you may ommit this part, the devkit will only boot to the U-Boot shell.

-Prerequisite: The following Linux binaries are assumed to be pre-built in the $LINUX_BIN/a9 folder:
+The following Linux binaries are assumed to be pre-built in the "$LINUX_BIN/a9" folder, refer to Appendix 1 - Building Linux Binaries on how to get the Linux binaries ready:

 File Description